Death of doctor who sounded coronavirus alarm sparks anger at government

 BEIJING/SHANGHAI (Reuters) - A Chinese doctor who was reprimanded for warning against a “SARS-like” coronavirus before it was officially recognised died of the virus on Friday, triggering a wave of mourning in China and rare online expressions of anger towards the government.

-The death of Li Wenliang, 34, came as Chinese President Xi Jinping assured the United States that China was doing all it could to contain the virus that has killed almost 640 people.
+The death of Li Wenliang, 34, came as Chinese President Xi Jinping assured the United States that China was doing all it could to contain the virus.

-The death toll in mainland China reached 636, with 73 more recorded by Thursday and 3,143 new confirmed infections, taking the total to 31,161 cases, the National Health Commission said.

-The new infections were down from Wednesday’s figure of 3,694 and 3,887 on Tuesday, but experts warned it was too early to identify a trend.

 Full coverage: here